 NB: HAMK’s insurance does not cover the work placement period of recent graduates.
 Read more about insurance here.

 If you are interested in completing a recent graduate’s work placement abroad after your graduation, please contact the international officer of your degree programme well in advance before graduation.

-HAMK students are entitled to apply for grants for short exchanges.
-A short exchange period can be, for example, a summer school or intensive course (including a virtual component) in another higher education institution abroad.
-Completed studies (min.
-3 credits) are to be recognised in the degree.
-Grants for short exchanges are not paid retrospectively.
+- A short exchange period can be, for example, a summer school or intensive course (including a virtual component) in another higher education institution abroad.

 If you are interested in completing a short exchange abroad, please contact the international officer of your own degree programme.